xpadev-net/youtube-stream-tracker/docs/execplan-cicd.md

 ## Idempotence and Recovery

 Re-running the workflows is safe because the steps are read-only checks (tests) and image pushes with deterministic tags.
-If a build fails halfway, re-run the workflow after fixing the cause; no manual cleanup is required because image tags are immutable and new tags do not overwrite existing ones.
+If a build fails halfway, re-run the workflow after fixing the cause; no manual cleanup is required.
+SHA-based tags are immutable, while the `latest` tag is intentionally updated on each push to the default branch.

 ## Artifacts and Notes